When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Limitations Future Work

 \section{Limitations \& Future Work}

-\textbf{Method.} While \ours yields consistent gains on fine-grained distinctions, a slight trade-off remains in larger-distance regions; more intricate scaling strategies may help mitigate this.
-Unified-Feedback and Skywork-80K are human-annotated or curated datasets, and settings with substantial noise or near-duplicate pairs may require additional handling.
+\textbf{Method.} While \ours yields consistent gains on fine-grained tasks, a slight trade-off remains for preference pairs with larger representation distance.
+Future work could focus on more intricate scaling or decoupling strategies to help mitigate this.
+Additionally, Unified-Feedback and Skywork-80K are human-annotated or curated datasets; settings with substantial noise or near-duplicate pairs may require careful handling when applying \ours to avoid the amplification of noise.

 \textbf{Evaluation.} Our comparison focuses on BT-based variants.
-Techniques involving regularization or auxiliary objectives may alter gradient dynamics beyond Eq.~\ref{eq:decomp}, and exploring how \ours interacts with such methods is an interesting direction.
-We use Best-of-N to mirror downstream RLHF usage; full policy-level evaluations~\citep{schulman2017proximalpolicyoptimizationalgorithms, ahmadian2024basicsrevisitingreinforcestyle} would offer a more comprehensive assessment.
+Techniques involving regularization or auxiliary objectives may alter gradient dynamics beyond Eq.~\ref{eq:decomp}; exploring how \ours interacts with such methods is an interesting direction.
+We conduct Best-of-N to mirror downstream RLHF usage; full end-to-end policy evaluations~\citep{ppo, reinforce} would offer a more comprehensive assessment of how the gains translate into downstream performance.

 \textbf{Analysis.} Our analysis centers on gradient magnitudes to quantify each pair’s contribution to model updates.
 Incorporating gradient-direction or correlation analysis would provide complementary insight into the underlying representation space.